MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-AzureKeyVault-credential.md

 ### Certificate-based authentication (preview)

-Entra-ID certificate-based authentication is one of the options that can allow customers to satisfy **Multifactor authentication (MFA) requirements**.
+Microsoft Entra ID certificate-based authentication lets you meet multifactor authentication (MFA) requirements.
-Instead of using password-based authentication in Credentials, you can use certificate-based authentication (CBA), which is a method of verifying the identity of users based on digital certificates.
+Instead of using password-based authentication, use certificate-based authentication (CBA), which verifies your identity based on digital certificates.

-To use CBA, first follow the steps described in [Configure certificate-based authentication](configure-CBA.md) .
-Otherwise, you can now start creating a credential.
+To use CBA, follow the steps in [Configure certificate-based authentication](configure-CBA.md).
+Otherwise, start creating a credential.

 ## Create a credential

 To create your credentials:

 1. Go to the **Credentials** page.
-If you don' see the Credentials page, follow the next two steps.
+If you don't see the **Credentials** page, follow these steps:
-1. Select **more** in the left nav, then select **Discover all**.
+   1. Select **More** in the left nav, then select **Discover all**.
    1. Under **Data**, select **Credentials**.
-You can pin the page in the left nav to make it more accessible.
+You can pin the page in the left navigation to make it more accessible.

-In the credentials page, you can now create your first credential by selecting **New Credential**.
+1. On the **Credentials** page, create your first credential by selecting **New Credential**.

 :::image type="content" source="./media/manage-machines/define-name.png" alt-text="Screenshot of defining the name of the credential.":::

 ### Define credential name

-To create your credential, you need to provide the following information:
+Provide the following information to create your credential:

 - **Credential name**: Enter a name for the credential
 - **Description** (optional)

 ### Select credential store

-After selecting **next**, you need to select **Azure key kault** as a credential store.
+1. After selecting **Next**, select **Azure Key Vault** as the credential store.
-1. Select **Connection** as location to use credential.
-Using credential in desktop flow is not supported with Azure Key Vault yet.
+1. Select **Connection** as the location to use the credential.
+Using credentials in desktop flow isn't supported with Azure Key Vault yet.
-2. Select **Azure key vault** as the type of credential store and then select **Next**
+1. Select **Azure Key Vault** as the type of credential store, and then select **Next**.

 ### Select credential values

-In the last step of the wizard, you select credential values.
-With Azure key vault, there are two two types of supported authentications:
+In the last step of the wizard, select credential values.
+With Azure Key Vault, there are two types of supported authentications:

-1. **Username and password**: the secret stored in the vault is a password
+1. **Username and password**: The secret stored in the vault is a password.
-2. **Certificate based authentication**: the secret stored in the vault is a certificate.
+1. **Certificate-based authentication**: The secret stored in the vault is a certificate.

 - **Username**: To select a username, you can use the dropdown.
 If you don’t have any environment variables, select **new**:
   - **Display name**.
 Enter a name for the environment variable.